School of Hotel, Culinary Arts and Tourism

-In 2012 we were awarded Exemplary status from the American Culinary Federation, as we were granted two concurrent seven-year terms of accreditation with no areas of non-compliance.
-Today, we are the only post-secondary program in culinary arts accredited by the American Culinary Federation with Exemplary status in New York State.
+In 2012, we were awarded our first Exemplary status from the American Culinary Federation, as we were granted two concurrent seven-year terms of accreditation with no areas of non-compliance.
+Today, we are one of two post-secondary program in culinary arts accredited by the American Culinary Federation with Exemplary status in New York State.
 We are extremely proud of this accomplishment!

 This is a very exciting time to be in the hospitality industry.
 We look forward to seeing you as you begin your educational journey and hospitality career.

-Please download and complete the 600 hour Work Experience Form and the ACF Student Equipment Worksheet, the Job Placement Information, and the ACFEF Accredited Program Graduate Certificate Application, scan the forms and send them to email@example.com as attachments in the same email.
+Please download and complete the 600 hour Work Experience Form, the ACF Student Equipment Worksheet, the Job Placement Information, and the ACFEF Accredited Program Graduate Certificate Application, scan the forms and send them to firstname.lastname@example.org as attachments in the same email.

 Steps for the application:

-- Do not check the box above your signature on page 2 of the ACFEF Accredited Program Graduate Certification Application if you want your certification accomplishments included in ACF communications or shared with media (Recommended).
+- Do not check the box above your signature on page 2 of the ACFEF Accredited Program Graduate Certification Application if you want your certification accomplishments included in ACF communications or shared with media.

 Fees associated with the ACF certification for students at SUNY Schenectady are paid for by the generosity of the patrons of the Casola Dining Room and patrons participating in our banquets and special events in the Van Curler Room.